 Curriculum Vitae with special emphasis to official training, publications and creativity.

 Project proposal.
 Proposal of an area of study, innovative idea and relevance of the project in the field.

 The research position in our laboratory will be offered to a highly qualified neurosurgeon with expertise in the field of surgical anatomy who is preferably experienced with research in the field of cerebrovascular and skull base surgery.
-Applicants with knowledge of 3D photography (routine to our research and educational projects) would have priority, as it will increase efficiency during the laboratory time.
+Applicants with interest and knowledge of stereoscopy (3D photography, videos, VR), will increase efficiency during the laboratory time.

-A committee formed by Dr. Benet, Dr. Lawton and Dr. Berger will ensure a fair selection process.
+A committee formed by Dr. Rodriguez Rubio, Dr. Abla and Dr. Berger will ensure a fair selection process.